-It's Black History Month during October and as the 2022-23 Emirates FA Cup campaign heads towards the first round proper stage, we've compiled a list of some of the most iconic Black players and managers to have made a splash in the competition from down the years.
+It's Black History Month during October and as the 2023-24 Emirates FA Cup campaign heads towards the fourth round qualifying and first round proper stages over the next few weeks, we've compiled a list of some of the most iconic Black players and managers to have made a splash in the competition from down the years.

 Escaping the awful Apartheid regime of South Africa, Albert Johanneson became Don Revie’s first Leeds United signing in 1961 and in the coming years lit up Elland Road with his dazzling skill and flamboyance from the wing.

 Johanneson top-scored with 15 goals in 41 games as Leeds won promotion in 1963-64 and the following season became the first Black footballer to play in an FA Cup Final, as Revie’s men struggled to recreate their best form against Liverpool and lost 2-1 after extra-time.

 The pacey and skilful winger would also go on to become the first Black player to feature for an English side in the final of a major European cup competition, the Inter-Cities Fairs Cup.